LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/course-setting-disable-class-activities.md

-# How to set up a course for disabling class activities
+# How to set up a course for disabling class activities?

 You can control when and if students have access to class activities.
 Instructors can enable or disable any activity in a class they are assigned to teach, and Operations managers can disable activities in classes they manage.